Marcifer/SlotMachine-for-Streamers/README.md

 ## Do you like what I do?

 No, I am not gonna sell-out.
-But I appreciate all the support of what I do at my twitch channel > https://www.twitch.tv/markusooooo (interactive stream with demon lord himself, every viewer that actually interacts, is very welcome).
+But I appreciate all the support of what I do at my twitch channel > https://www.twitch.tv/markusooooo (interactive stream with demon lord himself.. every viewer, that actually interacts on stream, is very welcome).